httpcyberdata/softwarestorelocator/README.md

 Software requirements:

 -  MongoDB installed on your machine.
--  Node.js LTS
+-  Node.js LTS installed on your machine.
 -  Nodemon installed npm i -g nodemon
 -  NPM Node package manager
--  Mapbox developer account
+-  Have a Mapbox developer account
--  MapQuest developer account
+-  Have a MapQuest developer account

 # HOW TO OPERATE